AI Use Cases/Logistics

 1

-Step 1: AI ingests weekly snapshots from MercuryGate TMS (load assignments, detention records), Oracle Transportation Management (dispatch history, fuel reimbursements), ELD devices (hours-of-service violations, idle time), and payroll systems (compensation, disputes) into a unified data lake.
+Step 1: AI ingests weekly snapshots from MercuryGate TMS (load assignments, detention records), Oracle Transportation Management (dispatch history, fuel reimbursements), ELD devices (hours-of-service violations, idle time), and payroll systems (compensation, disputes) into one shared dataset.

 2